"Subscribe to our newsletter."

 Where you put your signup form matters.

 Dedicated landing page: Best conversion rate per visitor.
 People who land here are already interested.
-But you have to drive traffic to it.
+The entire page is optimized for one action.
+But you have to drive traffic to it, which means paid ads or dedicated campaigns.

-Inline form (on blog posts): Lower conversion rate, but catches people while they're consuming your content.
+Inline form (on blog posts): Lower conversion rate per impression, but catches people while they're consuming your content.
 Works well at the end of articles or in the sidebar.
+You're already providing value, and the signup is a natural extension of "want more of this?"

-Popup: Highest volume but also most annoying.
+Popup: Highest volume but also most annoying if done wrong.
 Use sparingly.
-Exit-intent or timed delay, not immediate on page load.
+Exit-intent or timed delay (at least 30-60 seconds), not immediate on page load.
+Nobody who just landed on your site is ready to subscribe.
+They haven't even read anything yet.

 What Not to Do

 Don't be vague.
 "Stay updated" means nothing.
-"Get weekly marketing tips" means something.
+Updated on what?
+How often?
+By whom?
+"Get weekly email marketing tips every Monday" means something.
 Specific beats generic.

 Don't forget mobile.
 Over half your visitors are on phones.
-If your popup is broken on mobile or your form is impossible to fill out, you're losing them.
+If your popup is broken on mobile or your form is impossible to fill out because the fields are microscopic, you're losing them.
+Test on mobile.
+Actually test it.
+Open your site on your phone and try to sign up.
+If it's annoying, fix it.

 Testing Your Forms